codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

 Promotion Worflows are Argo CD Workflows you can run as part of a Promotion Policy to validate readiness of the current environment for promotion.

-The Promotion Workflow run steps that execute tests, validations, sends notifications of tests
+The Promotion Workflow runs steps that execute tests, validations, sends notifications of tests.

-Create your own Promotion Workflows or use Codefresh's starter Workflow Template as your base
+Create your own Promotion Workflows or use Codefresh's starter Workflow Template as your base.

 Why define or create a Promotion Workflow?
 Though they are optional, Promotion Workflows are designed to run tests before and after the promotion to ensure that